-- Our guides choose where to paddle based on their expert knowledge of the Arisaig coastline and the sea conditions, we'll take plenty of breaks and enjoy some time on shore on wild beaches.
+Our guides choose where to paddle based on their expert knowledge of the Arisaig coastline and the sea conditions, we'll take plenty of breaks and enjoy some time on shore on wild beaches.

-Suitable for beginners or experienced paddlers; day trips are ideal for those wanting to fully experience sea kayaking in Arisaig, develop their sea kayaking skill or build more experience.
+Suitable for beginners or experienced paddlers; day trips are ideal for those wanting to experience sea kayaking in Arisaig, learn about sea kayaking or build more experience.

 A long fjord like sea loch that cuts between the Ardnish peninsula and the hills of Moidart.
 Hidden along the Lochs Northern shore are the remains of old abandoned settlements nestled above beaches and hidden bays.
 Tidal currents in the loch always make the sea kayaking here interesting as the water swirls round islands and over shallows, making a good hunting ground for elusive Otters.